A practical guide to setting up a Confluence GPT in 2026

 The reality of setup and ongoing maintenance

 This is where the "go live in minutes" idea really pays off.
 A self-serve platform like eesel lets you connect Confluence and other apps with just a few clicks.
-You get the power of a custom solution without the perpetual engineering headache.
+You get the power of a specialized solution without a perpetual engineering workload.

 Go beyond a Confluence bot with a unified knowledge platform

 A Confluence GPT is a great starting point, but its true power is unlocked when it can access all of your company’s knowledge, no matter where it is.
-The reality for most companies is that important information is scattered everywhere.
-The answer to a question might be in a Confluence doc, but it could just as easily be in a Google Docs project brief, a Slack conversation, or a past support ticket in Zendesk.
-A bot that only knows Confluence is always going to have blind spots.
+The reality for most companies is that important information is stored in many excellent tools.
+The answer to a question might be in a Confluence doc, but it could also be in a Google Docs project brief, a Slack conversation, or a past support ticket in Zendesk.

 This is exactly the problem that a unified platform like eesel AI is built to solve.
-It doesn’t just create a Confluence bot; it creates a single, unified brain for your entire company.
+It doesn’t just create a Confluence bot; it creates a single, unified brain for your entire company that works within the Confluence ecosystem.
 You can seamlessly pull in knowledge from Confluence, Google Docs, Notion, Slack, and your help desks like Zendesk, Freshdesk, and Intercom.

 Then, you can use that same unified knowledge base to power different solutions.
 You could have an internal chatbot in Slack for your team, an AI agent in your helpdesk that automates support tickets, or a copilot that helps agents write faster replies.
 Before you even launch, you can use a simulation mode to test your setup on past conversations.
 This lets you see exactly how the AI will perform and what it knows, giving you peace of mind before it ever talks to a real user.